Good indentation

 age: 30

-Choose meaningful and descriptive keys to make your YAML file self-explanatory.
-Avoid abbreviations or overly generic names that might confuse others (or your future self).
+Choose meaningful and descriptive keys to make your YAML files self-explanatory.
+Avoid abbreviations or overly generic names that can confuse readers.

-While YAML doesn’t require quotes for strings, it’s a good practice to use them for strings containing special characters, spaces, or reserved words.
-Use double quotes (" ") or single quotes (' ') as needed.
+While YAML doesn’t require quotes for strings, it’s a good practice to use them for strings containing special characters, spaces, or reserved words to avoid misinterpretation.

 greeting: "Hello, World!"